How can I do my bit?

 As a valued volunteer your membership benefits, aside from the enjoyment you will experience, will include a quarterly ION newsletter and an invitation to attend our annual Brain Awareness Event.

-If, on the other hand, you are ready to become an important part of what we do, you can register to volunteer online now.
+If, on the other hand, you are ready to become an important part of what we do, complete our online IoN Volunteer Registration Form.

 What happens next?

 Following the submission of your registration form, you will firstly receive confirmation when your details are added to our secure database.
-When a suitable experiment arises you will be contacted by telephone or e-mail to ascertain your interest.
+When a suitable experiment arises you will be contacted by telephone or email to ascertain your interest.
 There is never any obligation to participate and you may opt to accept or decline.
-It is important that you feel comfortable with what you are committing to and in fact there is no reason why you shouldn’t.